• Skip to primary navigation

 • Take pictures of yourself with friends.
 But keep intimate photos of yourself off social media and Snapchat.

-• Travel whenever and wherever you can but be safe and always be in a group.
+• Travel whenever and wherever you can but be safe (Affiliate Link) and always be in a group.
 Call your mom to tell her about your experience.

-• Don’t be afraid to ask your teachers, your RA, and your adviser, for help.
+• Don’t hesitate to ask your teachers, RA, and adviser for help.

 • Be kind and helpful toward others.
 Be the type of friend you want to have.